Best of Zimbabwe and Botswana

-Best of Zimbabwe and Botswana 14 days
+Best of Botswana & Zimbabwe Inc Victoria Falls 14 days

 Visit two of southern Africa’s most amazing countries, Botswana and Zimbabwe, and experience at close quarters massive concentrations of wildlife – prides of lions, leopards and cheetahs, rhinos, hippos and elephants and thousands of antelopes.
 See the mighty Victoria Falls, travel the expanse of the Okavango and enjoy a smiling and friendly welcome wherever you go.

 - Ilala Lodge: Victoria Falls – Bed & breakfast

 - Park fees